CoThings-App/cothings/README.md

 [![GitHub issues](https://img.shields.io/github/issues/rainlab-inc/coliving)](https://github.com/rainlab-inc/coliving/issues)
 [![License](https://img.shields.io/github/license/rainlab-inc/coliving)](LICENSE.md)

-CoThings helps you avoiding crowded areas for co-living spaces, like a share-house or a guest house's kitchens to prevent COVID-19 pandemic.
+CoThings is application to account for current number of people using shared areas or utilities in realtime.
+The project’s main purpose is avoiding you to visit crowded areas during COVID-19 pandemic if you live in a community.

 For now, it's only a web application and it needs to update the status of the current room manually.
 Without any restriction anyone can update the counter in case of people forget to update their status.
 It uses socket for realtime communication.